CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 tail -n 5 birdstrikes.csv
 ```
 {: .language-bash}
-`>` - Put the first 10 lines into an other file
+`>` - Put the first 10 lines into an other file (note that instead of -n 10, we used a simplified version)
 ```
-head -n 10 birdstrikes.csv > first10.csv
+head -10 birdstrikes.csv > first10.csv
 ```
 {: .language-bash}
 list the result